CodeMonkey-Mike/proud-of-mom-be/README.md

 ```

-When finished the steps above, this time we need to initial data from deveopment evironment that provide by project owner.
+When finished the steps above, this time we need to initial data from the development environment that provided by the project owner.

 Continue with step [Initialize databse](#initialize-databse)